 #2 How freakin’ clean it is

-You won’t see any litter or a discarded cup or cigarette butt anywhere, the streets smell nice and the bus drivers wear white gloves.
+You won’t see any litter or a discarded cup or cigarette anywhere, the streets smell nice and the bus drivers wear white gloves.
 Like, white white.
 Like, how-is-that-even-possible white.
-Japan is so clean you could safely lick the sidewalks, and they will probably taste like nori.
-Even Tokyo is so clean to the point where it almost looks brand new!
-Japan is the window into the future where people respect their surroundings.
+Japan is so clean you could safely lick the sidewalks (don’t do that), and they will probably taste like nori.
+Even Tokyo is so clean to the point where everything looks brand new!
+Japan is the window into a future where people respect their surroundings.

 #3 How amazing its natural landscapes are

-They make cartooned versions of everything, they make plastic food look incredible, they have the weirdest flavors of food ever, they have bizarre and strangely addictive music videos.
-They invented banana slipcase, square watermelons, baby mops and cuddle pillows.
+Japanese people create cartooned versions of everythingand make plastic food look incredible.
+They have the weirdest flavors of food ever and have bizarre and strangely addictive music videos.
+They invented banana slipcase, square watermelons, baby mops, and cuddle pillows.
 They have toilets that talk to you, blow dry your bum, and even play music for you (both to relax and mask) while you do your business.